raheelaahmed/crochet-guide/README.md

 ## About us:

- About Us is another webpage that has story of Rania's jouney of becoming  a Crochet Designer.
+ Below hero image there is another linked page "About Us". on this webpage designer share her story of becoming a ctrochet designer.

 ![about-us](documents/screenshots/about-us.png)

 ## Footer: